 In the Mojave Desert, the most notable bird visitor to Penstemon is Costa’s hummingbird (Calypte costae Bourcier; Crosswhite and Crosswhite 1982; Lange and Scott 1999), which breeds in desertscrub and wash habitat (Austin 1970; Blake 1984; Szaro and Jakle 1985).
 Other resident hummingbird visitors to Penstemon include the black-chinned (Archilochus alexandri), and Anna’s (Calypte anna Lesson) but also broad-tailed (Selasphorus platycercus Swainson), rufous (Selasphorus rufus Gmelin), and broad-billed hummingbirds (Cynanthus latirostris Swainson).
-Calypte costae, C. anna, and Archilochus alexandri all breed in the Mojave Desert (although C. anna are probably limited mostly to suburban areas), but other hummingbirds use flowering species in xeririparian habitat as food sources during their migrations (Crosswhite and Crosswhite 1982; Freeman et al. 1984; Lange and Scott 1999; Lange et al. 2000; and TCE, pers. obs. for breeding C. anna and A. alexandri).
+Calypte costae, C. anna, and Archilochus alexandri all breed in the Mojave Desert (although C. anna are probably limited mostly to suburban areas), but other hummingbirds use flowering species in xeririparian habitat as food sources during their migrations (Crosswhite and Crosswhite 1982; Freeman et al. 1984; Lange and Scott 1999; Lange et al. 2000; and T. Esque, pers. obs. for breeding C. anna and A. alexandri).

 The Penstemon are also likely larval hosts to some Lepidopterans including the common buckeye butterfly (Junonia coenia (Hübner), the variable checkerspot (Euphydryas chalcedona E. Doubleday), Edith’s checkerspot (E. editha Boisduval), and the Archirhoe neomexicana Hulst moth (Calscape.org 2020).

 Tortoise use: We have found no information on the use of Penstemons by desert tortoise as either cover or forage.
-This species is consumed by wildlife in the Great Basin (Stevens and Monsen 1988), and It is possible that tortoises consume the herbaceous seedlings and juvenile plants when encountered.
+This species is consumed by wildlife in the Great Basin (Stevens and Monsen 1988), and it is possible that tortoises consume the herbaceous seedlings and juvenile plants when encountered.

 Propagation, production, and cultivation: Penstemon species are spring-blooming and generally germinate well between 15°-20°C (Royal Botanic Gardens Kew 2017; Raeber and Lee 1991).
 Pretreatment with gibberellic acid also seems to greatly benefit germination of Penstemon seeds.
-P. pseudospectabilis germinated to 94% when imbibed on agar with gibberellic acid (GA3) for 8 weeks at 0° C and grown on a medium of 1% agar + 250 mg/l gibberellic acid GA3 at 20° C, 8/16 light and dark (Royal Botanic Gardens Kew 2017).
+Penstemon pseudospectabilis germinated to 94% when imbibed on agar with gibberellic acid (GA3) for 8 weeks at 0° C and grown on a medium of 1% agar + 250 mg/l gibberellic acid GA3 at 20° C, 8/16 light and dark (Royal Botanic Gardens Kew 2017).
 All of the Penstemon are sold at many nurseries across the Mojave Desert and commercial growers cultivate them because they are highly valued for their spectacular floral displays and ability to attract pollinators.

 Seeds of P. palmeri stored in warehouse conditions maintained 80% germinability for five years, which gradually decreased to 50% after fifteen years of storage (Stevens et al. 1981).
-Optimal germination conditions for P. palmeri is 15°C under a 12-hour photoperiod (Kitchen and Meyer 1992).
+Optimal germination conditions for P. palmeri are 15°C under a 12-hour photoperiod (Kitchen and Meyer 1992).
 Seeds that are heat-treated (30°C) have lower light requirements for germination (Kitchen and Meyer 1992).
 Imbibition of a gibberellic acid solution (250 mg/L) also effectively breaks dormancy in P. palmeri seeds (Kitchen and Meyer 1992).
-P. palmeri has demonstrated seasonally bimodal germination, with some seedlings emerging in fall and some in spring; this pattern can manifest even among seeds from the same cohort (Kitchen and Meyer 1992).
+Penstemon palmeri has demonstrated seasonally bimodal germination, with some seedlings emerging in fall and some in spring; this pattern can manifest even among seeds from the same cohort (Kitchen and Meyer 1992).

-There has been concern among desert resource managers in Nevada about outcrossing between Penstemon species (Lara Kobelt, BLM, Southern Nevada District Office, pers. comm, 2020).
+There has been concern among desert resource managers in Nevada about outcrossing between Penstemon species (Lara Kobelt, BLM, Southern Nevada District Office, pers. comm., 2020).
 The rare Penstemon bicolor var. bicolor can outcross with both its relative – P. b. var. roseus, and also with P. palmeri.
 If outplanted too closely, these varieties and species can outcross.
 Avoiding these sorts of unintended consequences of restoration activities is a fundamental tenant of this work by practitioners.
 Such outcomes should always be considered in the planning stages of restoration projects.